 Domestic per capita coffee consumption is negligible especially in regions other than South India when compared to black tea consumption.
 The recent proliferation of various chains of cafes and vending machines in urban areas across India has given a boost to the popularity of coffee among consumers.
 Coffee (robusta) futures are traded at the MCX and NCDEX commodity exchanges.

-¹Based on ICO (International Coffee Organization) statistics for the 2007 crop.
+¹Based on ICO (International Coffee Organization).

 A coffee outlet in Bangalore selling locally grown coffee among others.